-- 2.10.
-Working methods of the judiciary (calling of newly-elected judges, training, collegiality, mechanisms for exchanging best practices with other international and national judges)

-- 2.11.
-Victims (participation)
+- 2.8.
+Development of process and procedures to promote coherent and accessible jurisprudence and decision-making, including through learning from best practices form other jurisdictions, while respecting the judicial independence and powers of the judiciary. - 2.10.
+Working methods of the judiciary (calling of newly-elected judges, training, collegiality, mechanisms for exchanging best practices with other international and national judges) - 2.11.
+Victims (participation) - 2.12.

-- 2.12.
 Reparations